Reds vs. Dodgers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 16 doubles, two triples, eight home runs, 23 walks and 30 RBI (62 total hits).
-He has swiped three bases.
+- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 31 RBI (63 total hits).
+He's also swiped three bases.

 Steer Recent Games